apache/arrow-adbc/docs/source/format/related_work.rst

   A language-agnostic standard from the ISO/IEC for database access, associated with Microsoft.
-Feature-wise, it is similar to JDBC (and indeed JDBC can wrap ODBC drivers), but it offers columnar data support through fetching buffers of column values.
-(See above for caveats.)
+Feature-wise, it is similar to JDBC (and indeed JDBC can wrap ODBC drivers), but it offers columnar data support through fetching buffers of column values (with some caveats).
 Provides a single C interface with drivers for specific databases.

 `PEP 249 <https://www.python.org/dev/peps/pep-0249/>`_ (DBAPI 2.0)